osmosis-labs/docs/docs/osmosis-core/guides/structure/README.md

 ```

 The `outfile` will contain raw protobuf data.
-Protobuf data does not contain its own structre with it.
+Protobuf data does not contain its own structure with it.
 It requires the `.proto` file to understand
 and interpret the fields, including converting them to a readable json format.

 Fortunately, `osmosisd` provides some basic tools for querying individual transactions.
 It does not,